stouffer/EvoGeoModules/manuscript/manuscript.md_m.md

 how frequently they vary when the species involved co-occur [@olit15; @cars14;
 @troj15].
-Once more, the literature on host-parasite interactions assumes that the reason why some interactions are more frequent is because they reflect a significant past history of coevolution [@mora10]; that is, the ecological constraints emerge from the evolutionary conservatism.
+Once more, the literature on host-parasite interactions assumes that the reason why some interactions are more frequent is because they reflect a significant past history of coevolution [@guim07; @mora10]; that is, the ecological constraints emerge from the evolutionary conservatism.
 If this were true, we should observe a significant, positive correlation between the probability of observing an interaction and the importance of that interaction for coevolution at the continental scale.
 Surprisingly, we find that neither is true here since interactions that are important for coevolution are not more spatially consistent (Fig. 3).
 This implies that the spatial consistency of an interaction do not reflect its evolutionary past, but rather (extant) ecological processes.

 ## The contribution of interactions to coevolution is consistent across scales

 Ultimately, coevolutionary signal varies across scale because of the simultaneous variation of species' interactions *and* communities' phylogenetic tree structure.
-In a system characterised by substantial turnover \hilight{\small{\color{red}dbs} can we give a figure for amount of turnover here?}, we would expect the contribution of each separate interaction to differ across scales as well.
+In a system characterised by substantial turnover we would expect the contribution of each separate interaction to differ across scales as well.
 Instead, we observe here that interactions that contribute strongly to coevolutionary signal at the continental scale *also* show a significant tendency to contribute strongly at the local ($p<0.05$ for positive correlations in 48 out of 51 networks) and regional (in 47 out of 51 networks), and this observation is independent of network-wide coevolutionary signal (Fig. 4).
 Remarkably, this result implies that the remnants of coevolution are still locally detectable in *individual interactions* even though coevolution regularly fails to leave its imprint on most local networks.

 # Conclusions